Bruno Aveillan: Communication art

 His commercial for Magnum, "5 senses", was directed in an experimental manner and has received international acclaim (including Montreux Gold Award and European Effie Award).

 He directed a Flash-animated television series and the television commercial series called Robotskin for Philips in 2007.

-In 2008, Aveillan directed the first ever brand campaign for Louis Vuitton: "Where will life take you" (90" format, translated into 14 languages).
+In 2008, Aveillan directed the first-ever brand campaign for Louis Vuitton: "Where will life take you" (90" format, translated into 14 languages).
 This spot evokes "the soul of travel".
-It has received 14 international awards including 2008 Gold Clio Award, Gold Award at the 2008 London International Awards, Epica, Cristal.
+It has received 14 international awards, including the 2008 Gold Clio Award, Gold Award at the 2008 London International Awards, Epica, and Cristal.
 The music was composed by Gustavo Santaolalla.

 In 2009, the Musée des Arts Décoratifs at the Louvre had a retrospective of his work within their major exhibition devoted to cinema in advertising.

 In 2010, he shot the first brand film for Shangri-La that metaphorically presents a philosophy imbued by generosity and humanism.
-This spot and tells the story of a man who has been adopted and saved by wolves.
-In 2011, Swarovski enlisted directly Aveillan to create a cinema short movie that would conjure Swarovski’s more than one-hundred-year heritage on the big screen, which was premiered at Time Square NYC, on 1 January.
+This spot tells the story of a man who has been adopted and saved by wolves.
+In 2011, Swarovski enlisted Aveillan to create a cinema short movie that would conjure Swarovski's more than one-hundred-year heritage on the big screen, which premiered at Times Square, NYC, on 1 January.